PistonDevelopers/blog.piston.rs/_posts/2014-10-10-deform-images.md

 "Weighted average" tells us how much a point is influenced by all control points.
 It gives an ideal position where the 1 / distance^2 weights are balanced.
-We need one for how much it is influenced in the original grid, and one for how much it should be influenced in the deformed grid.
+We need two weighted averages, one for the original and one for the deformed grid.

-To understand what the second part does, let's look at the last part.
+Since the second part is most complex, let's wait with it until the end.
+Here is the last part:

 ```Rust
 // Normalization trick to get length of vector.